Swimburger/replicate-demo-run/README.md

    - Model-specific input parameters
    - Properly typed output results

-3. When importing a model package, its type definitions are automatically added to the `run` function, providing autocomplete and type checking for that specific model.
+3. When importing a model package, its type definitions are automatically added to the `run` function using TypeScript's [`declare module`](https://www.typescriptlang.org/docs/handbook/declaration-merging.html#module-augmentation) syntax.
+This enables compile-time type checking and autocomplete for that specific model's parameters and return types.

 ## Setup